-Nic is Research Development Manager at Energy Futures Lab and is responsible for supporting the development of cross-faculty collaborations at Imperial College London.
-His role is to stimulate, support and manage the development of energy research programmes with an emphasis on multidisciplinary research.
+Nic leads research development activities at Energy Futures Lab and supports the academic directors in developing the strategic direction for the institute.
+He is responsible for stimulating and supporting the development of cross-faculty collaborations in energy research at Imperial College London, with an emphasis on multidisciplinary programmes.
 This includes identifying technology trends and opportunities and mobilising the College community accordingly.

 Following his PhD Nic joined Imperial College to work on a range of research projects in the fields of solar energy and nanophotonics.
 This included working on a large European collaboration to improve solar cell efficiency using plasmonic nanostructures, as well as projects on molecular and inorganic photon up-conversion, intermediate band solar cells using the ‘quantum-ratchet’ concept and optical spectroscopy of semiconductor quantum wells for high efficiency multi-junction solar cells.